markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 517 - Using SQL Server or other SQL systems

+> Thanks to [BoredNumb](https://github.com/BoredNumb) for raising this [issue on April 10, 2024](https://github.com/markjprice/cs12dotnet8/issues/33).

 In the online instructions, I say to "add package references to the EF Core data provider for SQL Server and the ADO.NET Provider for SQL Server, and globally and statically import the `System.Console` class for all C# files, as shown in the following markup:"
 ```xml
 <ItemGroup>